 Imagine walking up to a woman in a polka dot dress who is interviewing you for a job and saying, “people who wear polka dot dresses are so trashy.”
-Or trying to convince someone to buy an insurance policy from you by telling the prospective customer that his current provider is a reprehensible person.
-Well, that is exactly what Joe Biden has done by putting all the eggs in his campaign rollout video in the Trump-as-Hitler basket.
+Or trying to convince someone to buy an insurance policy from you by telling the prospective customer that his current provider is a reprehensible person. in the Trump-as-Hitler basket.

 Addressing potential voters, Biden declared:

 “We saw Klansmen and white supremacists and neo-Nazis come out in the open [in Charlottesville], their crazed faces illuminated by torches, veins bulging, and bearing the fangs of racism … And that’s when we heard the words from the president of the United States that stunned the world and shocked the conscience of this nation.
 He said there were “some very fine people on both sides” … I believe history will look back on four years of this president and all he embraces as an aberrant moment in time.
 But if we give Donald Trump eight years in the White House, he will forever and fundamentally alter the character of this nation.”